EmmyAnieDev/Learn-Laravel/README.md

 -   Use fromPath() if the file is located in the public/uploads folder.

 -   Use fromStorage() if the file is stored in the storage/app folder.

+-   QUEUING EMAILS: Laravel Queuing lets you handle time-consuming tasks, like sending emails or uploads, in the background.
+This boosts your app's performance and responsiveness.

+-   To start the queue worker, run the following command: ====>>  php artisan queue:work